-Facing population declines up to 90% over the past 40 years, Black Terns (Chlidonias niger) have an uncertain future in the Great Lakes region.
-Audubon is working to ensure our Great Lakes coastal areas play an important role in safeguarding critical breeding grounds for these elegant and distinctive terns.
+Facing population declines up to 99% over the past 54 years according to Breeding Bird Survey data, Black Terns (Chlidonias niger) have an uncertain future in the Great Lakes region.
+Audubon Great Lakes is working to ensure our Great Lakes coastal areas play an important role in safeguarding critical breeding grounds for these elegant and distinctive terns.

-Thanks to budding partnerships across Michigan, Illinois and Wisconsin, we are learning more about the factors driving the decline of the Black Tern and investing in the protection of its breeding grounds.
-Audubon has launched restoration projects at two major breeding sites in Michigan where colonies are suffering from habitat degradation due to invasive plants, illegal off-road vehicle use, loss of floating nest mats to non-native Mute Swans (Cygnus olor), severe weather events, and changing water levels.
+Thanks to strong partnerships across Michigan, Illinois and Wisconsin, we are learning more about the factors driving the decline of the Black Tern and investing in the protection of its breeding grounds.
+Audubon has launched restoration projects at two major breeding sites in Michigan: St. Clair Flats State Wildlife Area and Wigwam Bay State Wildlife Area.
+These two colonies are suffering from habitat degradation due to invasive plants, loss of floating nest mats, severe weather events, and changing water levels.
+The habitat work led by Audubon Great Lakes aims to improve hemi-marsh conditions and combat invasive species.

 - U.S. Fish and Wildlife Service